 Were it not for one renowned exception, the race of drow would be universally reviled.
 Their depraved society is preoccupied with the favor of Lolth, their spider-goddess, who sanctions murder and the extermination of entire families as noble houses vie for position.
-Drow grow up believing that surface-dwelling races are worthless except as slaves.
+Drow grow up believing that surfacedwelling races are worthless except as slaves.

 Yet one drow, at least, broke the mold.
 In the world of the Forgotten Realms, Drizzt Do'Urden, ranger of the North, has proven his quality as a good-hearted defender of the weak and innocent.
-Subrace.
-Ancient divides among the elven people resulted in three main subraces: high elves, wood elves, and dark elves, who are commonly called drow.
-This document presents two of these subraces to choose from.
-In some worlds, these subraces are divided still further (such as the sun elves and moon elves of the Forgotten Realms), so if you wish, you can choose a narrower subrace.